Brad Kelly: Playing career

 In 2002, Kelly joined the Northern Eagles.
 He played 10 games in the 2002 season and scored one try.
 At the end of the 2002 season, the Northern Eagles were dissolved with the Manly Sea Eagles announcing that they had applied to the NRL to once again be a stand-alone club returning to the top grade for the first time since 1999.
 Kelly was not offered a contract to play with the returning club and never played first grade rugby league again.
 In total, Kelly played 28 games and scored 3 tries.

 Post playing

-Following his retirement from rugby league, Kelly went on to coach Endeavour Sports High School in the NRL Schoolboy Cup competition.
+Following his retirement from the rugby league, Kelly went on to coach Endeavour Sports High School in the NRL Schoolboy Cup competition.